Digital Logistics Market Size and Share

 Recent Industry Developments

-• May 2025: FedEx expanded digital capabilities across Asia-Pacific to improve customer visibility and speed.
+• May 2025: FedEx expanded its digital capabilities across the Asia-Pacific region to enhance customer visibility and speed.

 • May 2025: DHL Supply Chain acquired IDS Fulfillment to deepen e-commerce services.